-To promote coordination and best practices among INGOs supporting civil resistance movements, I developed the Civil Resistance Funders Initiative, on which I partner with the International Center on Nonviolent Conflict, with the generous support of Humanity United.
+To promote coordination and best practices among INGOs supporting civil resistance movements, I developed the Civil Resistance Funders Initiative, on which I work with the International Center on Nonviolent Conflict, with the generous support of Humanity United.

 A key output will be a new publication in 2023, tentatively titled: Turning the Tide on Authoritarianism: A Funder’s Guide to Supporting Civil Resistance.

 At a time of rising authoritarianism, strengthening support to civil resistance movements could not be more urgent.
 To this end, this project draws on leading insights from practitioners and scholars, and engages movement-centered funders, INGOs, and local grantees, to develop a comprehensive resource for funders and international advocacy organizations.

 Most current publications on this subject are tailored to activists or scholars.
 The Funder's Guide to Supporting Civil Resistance will fill a critical gap in the field by speaking directly to the INGO community, with an understanding of professional practices, opportunities and constraints within that sector.
 In addition, the project will promote greater information exchange, relationship building, and communication among staff at movement- and civil resistance-centered organizations in ways that can lead to subsequent collaboration (such as forming communities of practice, running joint workshops, and establishing joint funding pools).